 - Some pest professionals have reported that Cryonite can negatively impact some types of memory foam used in mattresses and pillows.

-- Some extremely thin materials may also be affected by dry ice snow.
+- Some fragile or thin materials may also be affected by dry ice snow.

 Does the surface get wet when applying Cryonite?

-No. The CO2 snow is dry ice, which evaporates directly into a gas without leaving moisture behind.
+No. The co2 snow is dry ice, which evaporates directly into a gas without leaving moisture behind.
 However, as the treated item cools, moisture in the air may condense on the surface.
-Any moisture created by condensation will quickly evaporate as the surface
+Any moisture created by condensation will quickly evaporate as the surface warms.

 Can I use Cryonite on electric equipment?